Parliamentary.ai

 Overview

-This Postal Voting Bill aims to strengthen the security and integrity of postal voting in UK elections by creating new offences related to the handling of postal voting documents and restricting the number of postal votes that can be handled by a single person.
+This Postal Voting Bill aims to strengthen the security and integrity of postal voting in the UK by introducing new offences related to the handling of postal voting documents and restricting the number of postal votes that individuals can handle on behalf of others.
 It also clarifies the notification process for rejected postal votes.

 Description